oOo0oOo/lean-scribe/default_scribe_folder/default_prompts/formalize_statement.md

 {% scribe %}
-description: Formalize the statement of the theorem from the given informal comment.
+description: Formalize an informal statement into a Lean 4 theorem statement.
 {% endscribe %}

-# Formalize a Lean 4 Theorem Statement
+# Formalize an informal statement into a Lean 4 theorem statement.

 ## Situation

-You are an advanced AI that has studied any known mathematics.
+You are an advanced AI that has studied all known mathematics.
 Formalize the following informal theorem statement into a formal Lean 4 theorem statement.

 ## Code Context